Province / City

 Lang Son Department of Culture, Sports and Tourism

-Dang Mo Waterfall (also known as Mui Bo Waterfall or Tien Nu Waterfall) is a famous scenic spot located on National Highway 279, in Hoang Van Thu commune, about 80-90km from Lang Son province center.
-The waterfall is notable for its clear blue water flowing over three tiers of rocks amidst a pristine forest, creating a majestic and romantic landscape, especially attracting tourists to visit, swim, and go on picnics during the summer.
+Dang Mo Waterfall (also known as Mui Bo Waterfall or Tien Nu Waterfall) is a famous scenic spot located on National Highway 279, in Binh Gia commune, Lang Son province.
+The waterfall is notable for its clear blue water flowing over three tiers of rocks amidst a pristine forest, creating a majestic and romantic landscape.
+With its pristine beauty, fresh climate, and ideal setting for sightseeing, picnicking, and swimming in the streams, Dang Mo Waterfall is an attractive destination for tourists, especially in the summer.

 Lang Son Department of Culture, Sports and Tourism